-From Table 8.3, it can be said that Chartiers has experienced the shift to services that the southwestern Pennsylvania region, as well as the rest of the country, has experienced.
-The Bureau of Labor Statistics (BLS) divides the economy into the goods-producing sectors of arming, mining, construction, and manufacturing, and the service-producing sectors that includes all other categories.
-Service-producing industries claimed more than half of all jobs over thirty (30) years ago; today the figure is about seventy (70) percent of the more than 107 million workers in the United States.
+From Table 6.03, it can be said that Chartiers has experienced the shift to services that the southwestern Pennsylvania region, as well as the rest of the country, has experienced.
+The Bureau of Labor Statistics (BLS) divides the economy into the goods-producing sectors of farming, mining, construction, and manufacturing, and the service-producing sectors that includes all other categories.
+Service-producing industries claimed more than half of all jobs over 40 years ago; today the figure is about 80 percent of all jobs in the United States.
 Many reasons for this shift exist with primary contributions including the creation of technology with the increasing ability to substitute labor for capital in manufacturing and the subcontracting of firms.
-Technological and productivity advances in farming and manufacturing, which created more goods with less labor, have allowed people to work in these sectors to provide more education, health care, entertainment and financial services.
+Technological and productivity advances in farming and manufacturing, which created more goods with less labor, have allowed people to work in these sectors to provide more education, health care, entertainment, and financial services.
 Greater efficiency and technology has also encouraged the subcontracting of services and new levels of competition from banking to tourism.
-Additionally, the Internet further advances the trade of many services and as an economy gets wealthier, a rising share of income gets spent on these services.
+Additionally, the Internet further advances the trade of many services and as an economy gets wealthier, a rising share of income is spent on these services.

 Employment can also be divided by the occupational characteristics of the population.
 Chartiers Township and its surrounding jurisdictions are fairly consistent for the distribution of occupation.
-The largest number of residents by occupation for the Township include: 'management, professional and related occupations' (29.3%), 'sales and office occupations' (27.6%) and 'production, transportation and material moving' (15.5%).
-The lowest percentage of occupations for all jurisdictions is 'farming, fishing and forestry occupations' (0.2% for Chartiers).
-Table 8.4 illustrates the percentage of the population in Chartiers Township and its surrounding jurisdictions, age sixteen (16) and over, who are employed in the various occupational sectors.
+The largest number of residents by occupation for the Township include: 'management, business, science, and arts (32.7%), 'sales and office occupations' (26.9%) and 'production, transportation and material moving' (10.5%).
+The lowest percentage of occupations for all jurisdictions is 'natural resources, construction, and maintenance (8.4% for Chartiers).
+Table 6.04 illustrates the percentage of the population in Chartiers Township and its surrounding jurisdictions, age 16 and over, who are employed in the various occupational sectors.